-Note that, in the second example, the conditionality is expressed in Catalan by the use of the subjunctive.
+Note that, in the second example, the conditionality is expressed in Catalan by the use of the subjunctive (Li ho direm quan vingui).
 Examples:

 We'll leave as soon as they call us.

 We won't know until they tell us.